Ada-C8/hotel/design-activity.md

 Activity

-Refactoring Opportunity: I am happy with each class' responsibilities, but Hotel has a lot of dependencies.
-I don't think I can eliminate these dependencies, but I CAN isolate them.
-I'm going to go through my code and try to encapsulate references to other class' methods and variables in wrapper methods.
+Refactoring Opportunity: I am happy with each class' responsibilities, but Hotel has a lot of dependencies and Room has a few.
+I don't think I can eliminate these dependencies, but I can isolate them.
+Room initially depended on Reservation responding to .check_in and .check_out.
+This dependency was buried inside two loops.
+I refactored so that Reservation knows how to determine whether it includes a given date.
+Then I was able to pull out some of the .available? logic in Room, so that Room's new dependency on Reservation responding to .includes? is more isolated in the .overlapping_reservation method.